Dua Lipa: Early life

-Dua Lipa was born in London, the eldest child of Kosovo Albanian parents Anesa (née Rexha) and Dukagjin Lipa from Pristina, FR Yugoslavia (present-day Kosovo).
-Her family is Muslim.
-Through her maternal grandmother, she is of Bosniak descent.

-Her ancestry can also be traced back to the city of Peja, Kosovo.
+Dua Lipa was born on 22 August 1995, in London, England, the eldest child of Kosovo Albanian parents Anesa (née Rexha) and Dukagjin Lipa from Pristina, FR Yugoslavia (present-day Kosovo).
+She has a sister, Rina, and a brother, Gjin.
+The name Dua was her grandmother's suggestion, and means "love" in Albanian.
+Her maternal grandmother is of Bosniak descent.
+Her father's ancestry can be traced back to the city of Peja, Kosovo.
 Both of her grandfathers were historians.
-She has a sister named Rina and a brother named Gjin.

 Lipa was musically influenced by her father, who was the lead singer and guitarist of the Kosovan rock band Oda.
-Her father continued to play music at home, including his own compositions and songs of artists such as David Bowie, Bob Dylan, Radiohead, Sting, the Police and Stereophonics.
-Lipa started singing at the age of five.
+Her father continued to play music at home, including his own compositions and songs of artists such as David Bowie, Bob Dylan, Radiohead, Sting, the Police, and Stereophonics.
+Dua Lipa began singing at the age of five.

 Lipa grew up in West Hampstead, London.
-She attended Fitzjohn's Primary School, where her music lessons included the cello.
-When she auditioned to enter the school choir, the teacher told her that "she could not sing".
+She attended Fitzjohn's Primary School and her music lessons there included the cello.
+When she auditioned to enter the school choir, the teacher told her that she could not sing.
 At the age of nine, she began weekend singing lessons at the Sylvia Young Theatre School.
 Lipa moved with her family to Pristina after Kosovo declared independence in 2008.
-There, she attended Mileniumi i Tretë School, learned more about the Albanian language and considered a musical career.
+There she attended Mileniumi i Tretë School, learned more about the Albanian language, and considered a music career.

-Lipa moved back to London at age 15.
+At age 15, Lipa moved back alone to London and shared a flat with a family friend.
 At Parliament Hill School she passed her A-Levels, then re-entered Sylvia Young Theatre School part-time.
 She uploaded her own songs to SoundCloud and YouTube.
 She began posting videos of herself covering songs such as "If I Ain't Got You" (2004) by Alicia Keys and "Beautiful" (2002) by Christina Aguilera on YouTube.
-Lipa modelled with Topshop and signed with a modelling agency, helping her land a role as a "singer" in an ITV advertisement for The X Factor in 2013, covering the song "Lost in Music" (1979).
+Lipa modelled with Topshop and signed with a modelling agency, helping her land a role as a singer in an ITV advertisement for The X Factor in 2013, covering Sister Sledge's 1979 song "Lost in Music".
 She acquired a producer and a manager.